 Proposals and erection

 While the Cape Recife lighthouse was being planned in the late 1840s, the harbour board also tried to entice the government into building a lighthouse on the hill at Port Elizabeth itself.
 The project was actively supported by the secretary to government, John Montagu (1843-52).
-However, the governor was “unable at the present moment to estimate for this work, but I hope to do so shortly“.
+However, the governor was “unable at the present moment to estimate for this work, but I hope to do so shortly.“

 In October, Woodifield arranged to look for a suitable light while in England.
-In September 1858, the harbour master reported that the mechanism for the proposed harbour light had arrived.
-This event was followed in November by good news when the executive council announced that “the light will be treated as a public one, and [the] cost of it will be borne by the General Revenue.”
-In December, the harbour master upset public opinion by suggesting that the crumbling Donkin pyramid be pulled down and the stones used to build the lighthouse.
-The proposal resulted in the monument’s restoration.
+In September 1858, the Harbour Master reported that the mechanism for the proposed harbour light had arrived yet the spot where the lighthouse was to be built had not been settled.
+This event was followed in November by good news when the Governor, Sir George Grey announced that “the light will be treated as a public one, and [the] cost of it will be borne by the General Revenue.”
+In December, the Harbour Master upset public opinion by suggesting that the crumbling Donkin pyramid be pulled down and the stones used to build the lighthouse.
+Instead this fatuous proposal resulted in the monument’s restoration.

 Nevertheless, almost another year went by before it was actually decided to build the lighthouse on the Donkin site.
 Initially the delay resulted from waiting for the British government to decide whether it or the Cape government was responsible for the cost of construction and maintenance.
-Once this was resolved, the decision had to be taken as to where to put it: on the port office or Donkin.
-The harbour master estimated the respective costs to be £150 and £350.
+Once this was resolved, the decision had to be taken as to where to put it: on the port office or the Donkin.
+The Harbour Master estimated the respective costs to be £150 and £350.
 He felt that the light was to be specifically an aid to ships wanting to anchor at night, rather than it being a general extension of the existing aids to coastal navigation.
 The port office scheme was eventually scrapped when it was found that the existing building was not capable of supporting the extra weight.

 Another nine months were to pass before the approval was given for construction to commence.
 Because the government engineer’s plan included accommodation “not contemplated in the original plan“, and would therefore exceed the original estimate, the lieutenant governor had ordered that the project wait until parliament reconsidered the matter.

 The harbour board submitted its account of £942 18s 5d to the government which was £120 13s 1d more than the estimate.
 “The extra expense has arisen chiefly from the difficulty of procuring the stone for the plinth and the expensive process of dressing it.”
 The plinth was eventually provided by local building contractor, Charles Inggs, for £66 16s 1d.